Yoga brick: Considerations

 Yoga bricks are manufactured in a variety of materials, sizes, and colours.
 Lydia Willgress, writing for The Independent, states that the key considerations are the hardness of the material, which influences the comfort and support they provide; size and weight; and appearance.
-Some brands, such as Lululemon, also provide "motivational messaging" on both the packaging and the actual block.
+Some brands, such as Lululemon, provide "motivational messaging" on both the packaging and the actual block.

 Practitioners may choose to own only a single block, but some asanas require a block under each hand, or a stack of two blocks, so purchasing a set of two may be practical and economical on shipping costs.